tasadar2/octokit.net/README.md

 Once both of these are set, the integration tests will be executed both when running the `FullBuild` MSBuild target, and when running the `Octokit.Tests.Integration` assembly through an xUnit.net-friendly test runner.

+### Organisation Tests

+That's right, there's a couple of these tests in Octokit.net for organizations.

+If you are working against these tests, you'll need to create an organization for the test user through the website based on this convention:

+ - for user "Foo" the organization is "Foo-org"
+ - for user "shiftkey-tester" the organization is "shiftkey-tester-org"

 ## Problems?

 Octokit is 100% certified to be bug free.
 If you find an issue with our